In what regions does Kids in a New Groove serve?

 Are teachers background checked?

-Yes, all Music Mentors go through an extensive application process, including background and reference checks.
+Yes, all Music Mentors go through an extensive application process, including training, background checks, and reference checks.

 Are lessons in the child’s home, or at a central location?

 Lessons are located in-home to ease transportation difficulties, although we can also arrange for lessons to be at a central location depending on transportation and availability.
 Kids in a New Groove requires a foster parent and/or caregiver to be present at all times during lessons and any other time a KING Music Mentor is present in the home.